mufflyt/foregin_body/README.md

 User Selected On: Year 2019; Product Selection: PERSONAL USE ITEMS: CIGARETTES, ETC., LIGHTERS, FUEL, CLOTHING, ALL, DRUG POISONINGS TO CHILDREN UNDER 5, GROOMING DEVICES, HOLDERS FOR PERSONAL ITEMS, INFRARED LAMPS, SAUNAS, MASSAGE DEVICES, MISC.
 PERSONAL USE ITEMS, PROTECTION DEVICES, RAZORS, SHAVERS, RAZOR BLADES; Gender: Female (2); Body Part Selection: Pubic Region (38);
 ```
 Search SEER database for Bartholin's gland cancer.

+# Review from one journal.
+Que brutal.
+Ms. Ref.
+No.:  JEMD-D-21-00294
+Title: What Got Where?
+A Population-Based Analysis of Pelvic Foreign Bodies in Women
+Journal of Emergency Medicine

+Dear Dr. Khalighi,

+Thank you for submitting your manuscript entitled
+"What Got Where?
+A Population-Based Analysis of Pelvic Foreign Bodies in Women".
+I regret that the editors have decided not to accept your manuscript for publication in the
+Journal of Emergency Medicine.

+Again, thank you for submitting your manuscript to
+Journal of Emergency Medicine for consideration.
+I am sorry that we will be unable to meet your publishing request.

+Yours sincerely,

+Dr. Robert Rodriguez
+Senior Associate Editor
+Journal of Emergency Medicine

+Follow us on Twitter at @JEM_Journal

+Editors' comments:

+Although we applaud your efforts at addressing an important topic, we can not accept your manuscript for publication.
+Our primary concerns relate to the overall imprecision of the results section with important data that is excluded.
+For example, tampons do appear to be included in NEISS.
+These would appear to be important data to include.

+We have included the comments from the reviewers below for your benefit in trying to improve the manuscript.

+Reviewer #2: Thank you for submitting this article.
+Line 5- please cite case reports referred to.
+Unsure of what injury may be.
+Line 51- numerous case reports listed (1/2/3/5/7/14)
+        Ref 1 is scooter study and does not seem to address any relevant cases
+Line 53- I would suggest if speaking to emergency medicine audience, then the emergentologist would be making the diagnosis rather than the gynecologist.
+Line 58- the study referenced appears to look at both males and females.
+Also, would put this reference immediately after this sentence rather than after the third sentence.
+Line 67- why look at genitourinary plus rectal versus only genitourinary?
+Also, why only women?
+Line 96- NEISS has been around for over 45 years.
+Where is the 1992 coming from?
+Line 101- If this website is being used to reference data, it should be in the reference section.
+Further, the facts and numbers stated are not mentioned in the source document.
+It also currently is gathering data from Puerto Rico, which is not part of the contiguous US.
+Line 137- Over 20 years and the dates mentioned is redundant; recommend stating just the date range.
+Line 140- The 22.7 years is valuable but the range indicates something else may be going on.
+Would recommend looking at data again to look for possible other explanations.
+Is there a bimodal distribution, such as more common in young and middle age?
+Line 144- Please explain the case narrative
+Line 150- Good that you broke down the third most common FB by age, but was age available for the vibrator and for paper products?
+Line 151- bottles are listed as foreign body in text but no mention of bottles is made in figure referenced
+Line 155- noted that the dates listed of 2000 to 2020 do not show a more than doubling.
+Text does not match the figure referenced
+Line 181- if noting patient demographics, anatomic locations, and types of foreign bodies, would recommend having some chart to show the data.
+Figures only show type and total annual number.
+Line 190- appreciate the reference to a prior study noting complication of necrosis from battery leakage; is there anything else you garnered from your research that can be considered original or novel?
+The discussion would be the chance for your paper to truly stand out.
+Line 193- Would you refer to a gynecologist for a rectal foreign body?
+Again, this goes to the question of why look at genitourinary and rectal?
+Or why only females?
+Line 198- is the data from 2020?
+The range mentions through Dec 25, 2019.
+Line 203- The NEISS actually mentions outcome in sense of discharge versus admission.
+This actually would be quite interesting to include.
+Line 208- The NEISS actually includes tampons and I would imagine also condoms as it is a consumer product.
+In line 115, it is indicated that medical devices are not included.
+The retained pessary actually would be relevant in this scenario and if not included, would be a notable limitation.

+Reviewer #3: Thank you for the opportunity to review the paper entitled, "What Got Where?
+A Population-Based Analysis of Pelvic Foreign Bodies in Women."

+Comments:

+Overview and general recommendation:
+The authors explore an area of significant interest to the emergency medicine community.
+Understanding the incidence of pelvic foreign bodies and, more specifically, what those foreign bodies are most likely to be, may be of interest to the community to risk stratify patients.
+However, this article as written does little to answer those questions.
+The results are extremely vague and use words such as "many" and "most" without an appropriate amount of data, such as numbers and percentages, used.
+The reader is left wondering why "urethra" was not a keyword that was searched in the database, as other studies that are referenced did explore this site.
+I would not recommend this article for publication without some moderate improvements to the results and data presented.
+The "typical" patient is described without including percentages of demographics.
+The tables are difficult to understand, as the dependent variable, "Sample Case Volume" for Figure 1, is poorly defined.
+No clarifying information is given in the text.

+Specific major and minor comments:

+ABSTRACT:
+Objective:
+The reader will wonder why "urethra" was not a search term.

+Methods:
+It seems as if R was used to create the graphs in the figures, but no other data analysis is described.
+Please describe how data was analyzed through the r-project program.
+The last sentence is very vague, and "factors associated with site specific pelvic foreign bodies" are not specifically addressed in the text.

+Results:
+There is a quick jump from 2.2 million ED visits for "foreign bodies" to most common "pelvic foreign bodies" in the next sentence.
+Please denote here how many of these 2.2 million are pelvic here.

+Conclusion:
+Line 23: Use of the word "hope" does not instill confidence in the reader.
+Consider removing "we hope that" and simply state that "this information will be…"

+INTRODUCTION:
+Lines 47-48:  This is the most pertinent sentence in the article that enforces why this study is important.
+Recommend using this earlier in the abstract to help obtain the reader's attention.

+MATERIALS AND METHODS:
+Lines 122-127:  These two sentences describe a great portion of the results.
+Materials and Methods should allow the reader to understand how the study was performed in a way that it could be reproduced.
+This is a very vague explanation.

+Lines 129-130:  Please specify what statistical analysis was performed.

+RESULTS:
+Lines 139-142:  This sentence describes the "typical" patient with a pelvic foreign body.
+This is way too vague.
+At least give numbers and percentages of demographics mentioned here (race/ethnicity, alcohol use or not).

+Line 142:  What are the "142 types" of foreign bodies?
+The Materials and Methods states that 121 visits in the database were for pelvic foreign bodies, while the earlier portion of Results mentions the extrapolated number of 77,580.
+It is unclear where 142 came from.

+Line 146:  Again, "many of the vibrators" is vague, please use numbers and/or percentages.

+Lines 150-152:  Again, very vague.
+Consider using tables to better display your data.

+Line 161:  Again, "most patients…" is very vague.
+Please denote specifically how many patients attempted removal at home prior to presentation.

+Lines 163-164:  How common were these complaints?
+Did they correlate to what the object was?

+DISCUSSION:

+LINE 186:  "Presenting complaints are likely different depending on the retained foreign body…"  Are they?
+Did your data find anything about this?